 The NYC Department of Buildings (DOB), the agency that oversees structure development and maintenance throughout the five boroughs, grants hundreds of thousands of building permits annually.
 Developers, building owners, architects, engineers and contractors must navigate an involved four-part process.
-Fortunately, these professionals can rely on specialists who have the developmental know-how needed to deal with the complexities and move commercial construction projects along: permit expeditors.
+Fortunately, these professionals can rely on specialists who have the developmental know-how needed to deal with the complexities and move commercial construction projects along: permit expediters.

 Unpacking the DOB permitting process